The Cherokee Nation Cases

 Jackson soon faced a similar challenge of his federal authority when South Carolina enacted the Ordinance of Nullification, which would have declared that a federal tariff did not apply within its state borders.
 This time, Jackson sided with the federal government: “I consider…the power to annul a law of the United States, assumed by one State, incompatible with the existence of the Union, contradicted expressly by the…Constitution.”
 This included Supreme Court decisions, or the authority of the entire federal government would be threatened.

 In 1830, President Andrew Jackson signed the Indian Removal Act and by 1838 the Cherokee had been forced off their land within the state of Georgia and pushed west towards the Mississippi River.
-By 1850, 60,000 Native Americans from five tribes – Cherokee, Muscogee, Seminole, Chickasaw, and Choctaw – were removed from their ancestral lands.
-This forcible relocation known as the Trail of Tears led to disease, starvation, and thousands of deaths for the Native people.
+By 1850, 60,000 Native Americans from five tribes— Cherokee, Muscogee, Seminole, Chickasaw, and Choctaw —were removed from their ancestral lands.
+This forcible relocation known as the Trail of Tears led to disease, starvation, and thousands of deaths for Native peoples.
 There were forced removals from other areas of the United States as well, with Native Tribes such as the Potawatomi being marched on the Trail of Death.
 The Native Nations were promised reservation lands to protect their autonomy and keep them separate from the non-Native settlers.
 Those reservations would later be broken up and sold by the federal government through the Allotment Acts in the 1880s.
 Despite these extreme circumstances, many tribes are still functioning and governing.
 For example, there are 39 federally recognized tribes in Oklahoma alone and they are the largest economic driver in the state.
 The Cherokee and Navajo Nations have the most tribal members of any tribe in the United States and are still working to protect their inherent sovereignty and preserve their respective culture, language, and values.

 Discussion Questions